 I already had a few friends ask me this.
 And the answer is no. I thought he could change but he will not.
 I will be going NC with my narc for the rest of my life.
 Bye Felipe! (no offense to actual Felipes)

 I discovered he had deleted me off IG and added a woman, whom he has rebounded with repeatedly, just one day after returning to Seattle.
 I know they have a trauma bond that is toxic and he easily “hoovered” her back into his life.
 I was probably deleted to gain her (or others’) trust.
 I hope that one day she gets the strength and courage to leave him but it seems like she may have BPD which are personality types that are easily manipulated by narcissists.

 I asked my narc to return my belongings and it appears that he’s been shopping!
 He returned my belongings and included items from other women.
-The items were all different sizes. 🤮 This was done intentionally to further hurt and insult me.
-I’m just disgusted and encourages me to step even further away from this situation.
+The items were all different sizes. ????
+This was done intentionally to further hurt and insult me.
+I’m just disgusted and this encouraged me to step even further away from this situation.

 He also contacted my friend mentioning that we had broken up and asked her to go get a drink with him.
 This was all just a few days after we had broken up and returned from Mexico.
 She stated that it was inappropriate since I am her friend and she is currently dating someone.